Many or all companies we feature compensate us. Compensation and editorial

 Your chances of getting approved for a HELOC with no equity or negative equity are slim.
 If this situation applies to you, you may be better off increasing your total equity before applying for a HELOC or considering an alternative financing option to cover your expenses.

-How can I build my home equity to meet lender requirements?
+How can you build equity to meet lender requirements?

 If you’re seeking a HELOC but don’t have sufficient equity, you can take some steps to build your home equity to meet lender requirements: